-“DIGITAL BEING” is a series of the media installations created from detritus of broken and discarded technologies based on the hypothetical existence of an invisible and formless creature born within the circuits of technological garbage.
-This creature evolves and responds to its environment through an atypical movement or specific interaction according to the machinery that it dominates.
+“DIGITAL BEING” "Digital Being" is a series of a media installation based on a hypothesis about an invisible and formless creature born from detritus of broken and discarded technologies.
+It reveals itself through an atypical movement or an interaction according to the machinery that it dominates.

 There are various digital codes in all electronics, such as televisions, radios, monitors, speakers, cameras, phones, computers, and cars.
 Not only is the daily output of these electronics incalculable, but there is also an enormous number of them are thrown away.
 Unless the memory chips or CPUs of the circuits are totally broken, they can still operate by the command codes inside their bodies.
 What if these command codes were accidentally and repeatedly combined, generating mutant codes and errors among themselves?
 What if a code were to realize its consciousness during this continuous operation?
 As digital technology is developing, the interactions among machines increases dramatically and produces more e-waste, therefore raising the possibility.
 My artwork, “DIGITAL BEING,” is based on this hypothesis.